 I don’t even want to think about all the gross things (bacteria, germs, you name it) flying around in the air that land on my hands, and then on my phone.
-Because that yuck can wreck some serious havoc on your skin.
-Wipe it down weekly or daily with a little rubbing alcohol and cotton ball.
+Because that yuck can wreak some serious havoc on your skin.
+Wipe it down weekly or daily with a little rubbing alcohol and a cotton ball.

 And while you’re at it, stop touching your face.
 We unknowingly touch bacteria and germs throughout our day, and then also transmit them to our face when we touch it.
 Try to be aware of this bad habit, and make sure to wash your hands frequently too.

 A couple of weeks ago I tried a new hairspray, and yet for a few days couldn’t figure out why I had broken out.
 This may sound extreme, but when I realized it was the hairspray I went ahead and threw it out.
 Did you ever have bangs when you were younger, hairspray the heck out of them and also have frequent breakouts on your forehead?
 Yup, same concept.
 If you absolutely need hair products, try out some more natural ones that won’t irritate your skin.